sylviesworld/smells-like-team-spirit/README.md

 Note: If `certifi` was not installed by running _Install Certificates.command_ when setting up Python, or by doing so manually, install the package before using this program.
 - `certifi` documentation:  [link](https://pypi.org/project/certifi/)
-- StackOverflow help for Mac, the most common culprits of this issuse: [link](https://stackoverflow.com/questions/42098126/mac-osx-python-ssl-sslerror-ssl-certificate-verify-failed-certificate-verify)
+- StackOverflow help for Mac, the most common culprit of this issuse: [link](https://stackoverflow.com/questions/42098126/mac-osx-python-ssl-sslerror-ssl-certificate-verify-failed-certificate-verify)

 ## Known Issues
 - Not all buttons are linked/functional in _[app.py](app.py)_